GMMTeam/GMM/GMM/README.md

 It is straight-forward to get the log-likelihood for a given set of feature vectors once a GMM was trained.
 For this purpose, the *getLogLike* executable was designed.

-For list of possible options run the executable without any parameters or with `--help`
+For list of possible options run the executable without any parameters or with `--help`, or see the [ini file](https://github.com/GMMTeam/GMM/blob/master/GMM/projects/GetLogLikeGMM/GetLogLikeGMM.ini).

 If only a mean log-like of all the feature vectors stored in one file is desired, you don't have to specify any output file, the mean log-likes along with the filename of the file with feature vectors is written directly on the standard